 P.S.H.E.
 (Personal, Social and Health Education) is taught across the school.
 Subjects include bullying, smoking, drug misuse, sex education and many other important areas which help the boys cope with some of the things they may face as they mature.
 The topics are reinforced by visits from outside guests.
 PSHE continues outside of the classroom in the pastoral work undertaken by the dedicated staff at the school.

 The Science programme of study follows the National Curriculum at Key Stage Two.
-The lessons are both interesting and stimulating for the boys in the junior school, making use of a wide range of resources contained in our purpose built science room.
+The lessons are both interesting and stimulating for the boys in the junior school, making use of a wide range of resources contained in our purpose built science room and nature garden.